dhis2/dhis2-core/README.md

 For documentation please visit the [doc page](https://www.dhis2.org/documentation).

+To can download pre-built WAR files from the [contiunuous integration server](http://ci.dhis2.org/).

+You can explore various demos of DHIS 2 in the [play environment](https://play.dhis2.org/).

-For general info please visit the [project web page](https://www.dhis2.org).
+For general info please visit the [project web page](https://www.dhis2.org/).

 ## Build process